How To Sign PDF On Mac: The Easiest Way To Electronically Sign

 Aside from the standard process of signing and sending out PDF files, there is other important information that must be added to contracts such as the date, the checking off of various terms, etc. This is accomplished by adding various form fields to your document.

-For example, adding the date the document is signed, changing the file type, providing checkboxes for the signee, attaching an image file, a radio button so the recipient may choose one of a series of options, as well as customizable texts are ways that you can make the document easier to interact with and lessen the burden on the parties involved.
+For example, adding the date the document is signed, changing the file type, providing checkboxes for the signee, attaching an image file, and a radio button so the recipient may choose one of a series of options, as well as customizable texts are ways that you can make the document easier to interact with and lessen the burden on the parties involved.

-DottedSign’s default setting lays out all of these features in a way that can easily be implemented into your documents to complete form filing.
+DottedSign’s default setting lays out all of these features in a way that can easily be implemented into your documents to complete form filling.
 Additionally, you can set up your personal profile so that you do not have to manually enter your information each time.
 You have the ability to save your signature and initials in DottedSign as part of the settings so as to expedite the signature process on your next document.
 You only have to drag your signature into the proper location(s) and you’re all set!

 Creating Signatures with the Trackpad